sdispater/pendulum/docs/docs/limitations.md

 there are some rare cases where it can't replace the native class directly.
 Here is a list (non-exhaustive) of the reported cases with a possible solution, if any:

-* `sqlite3` will use the the `type()` function to determine the type of the object by default.
+* `sqlite3` will use the `type()` function to determine the type of the object by default.
 To work around it you can register a new adapter:

     ```python
     import pendulum